 We make regular assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
 Assessment in the EYFS takes the form of observation, and this involves the teacher and other adults as appropriate.
-These observations may or may not have a specific focus, and are built through out the year using the Tapestry programme.
-They also contain information provided by parents and other settings.
-All EYFS staff are proficient at making relevant and insightful observations of the children and these are used to plan the next steps for that child.
+These observations may or may not have a specific focus.